hgamboa/nova-adv-inst/lab10/SampleApp/README.md

 	- Static
 		- assets // folder with simplest components that are going to be called by others
-			- square.js // js file that renders a square used to show each of the metrics fetch from the python server.
-			- alltoghther.js //  js file where all the metrics are overlayed in a chart
+			- charts.js //  js file where a chart component is defined
-		- components
-			- columnleft.js //  a scrollView component calling two sqaure components
-			- columnright.js // a scrollView component calling two square components
 		- images // folder containing an image asset
 		- screens
 			- raspconnect // initial screen where the user can connect to a raspberry
-			- statsscreen // componnet that displays the metrics served by the python script
+			- chartscreen // componnet that displays the metrics served by the python script

 The app flowchart is as follows: